CedarvilleCyber/RedTeamVault/Techniques/Phishing.md

 >[!tip]
 >If your target utilizes MFA, not a problem.
 Simply capture their session cookie with [[EvilGINX]] on a successful login.
 For most places, that will get you access.
 However, Cedarville's network in particular appears to be a good example of how to prevent this, with VERY quick inactivity timeouts.

+# Pretext
+Utilize standard social engineering tactics to get your target to follow links and make other poor decisions.
+- Urgency
+- Authority
+- Necessity
+- Appeal to Kindness
+Use these effectively and realistically.
+You should be phishing as a coworker or superior.
+Use what information is available from the domain to get information like employee hierarchy, etc. Another good input for this information is OSINT.
+For competitions, there is information seeded for you to find, and it will likely be looked for in the text of the email itself.